12 Stunning Hilo Hawaii Beaches and Nearby Shores Worth Going

 That’s because of olivine crystals in the sand due to volcanic activity!
 It’s similar to the green sand beach on the island’s southern shore but less obvious.

-Richardson’s has a nice, wide sandy beach with picnic tables scattered about.
+Richardson’s has a lovely, wide sandy beach with picnic tables scattered about.
 There are restrooms and a lifeguard.
-And the rocks all around are a really busy spot for sunning sea turtles!
+And the rocks are a really busy spot for sunning sea turtles!

 We’ve looked at some of the best beaches in Hilo, Hawaii.
-If you want to get outside the city limits, there are a few quality beaches north and south of Hilo as well.
+If you want to get outside the city limits, there are also a few quality beaches north and south of Hilo.

 Lehia Beach Park